tim-smart/effect-io-ai/effect/Schedule-stop.md

 # stop

-A schedule that does not recur, it just stops.
+A schedule that does not recur and stops immediately.

 To import and use `stop` from the "Schedule" module: